hamptonsmith/nearley-indentify/README.md

 ## Extras

-- `IndentifyLexer.ConsistentIndentEnforcer` - a line listeners, suitable to
+- `IndentifyLexer.ConsistentIndentEnforcer` - a line listener, suitable to
   provide to `options.lineListeners`, that enforces consistent indentation between lines.